cectri/Robustness_Trade-offs/README.md

-# Performance and robustness analysis reveals phenotypic trade-offs in yeast!
+# Performance and robustness analysis reveals phenotypic trade-offs in yeast
 ##### R Toolbox for the quantification of the robusntess of cellular functions starting from a high-throughput setup and multivariate analysis of phenomics dataset

 **NOTE**: The main findings of the study are summarized below and in a study which is currently submitted for peer-review.